diarmuidmcg/diarmuidmcg/README.md

 - 💬 Ask me about creating iOS App Clips & using NFC for both iOS & Android.

-- 📫 How to reach me: email me at diarmuidmcgonagle@gmail.com
+- 📫 How to reach me: email me at diarmuiddevs@proton.me

 - 😈 Fun Fact -> I've previously taught myself French & am currently learning Italian as I aim to be a digital nomad.